Open Science Guide from DTU Library

 Do not to transfer all rights to the publisher

 We advise DTU authors not to transfer all rights to the publisher, but rather to license the limited set of rights needed to enable publication in a particular journal.
-For Open Access publications, DTU suggests that you use the a Creative Commons license, for instance CC-BY (CC Attribution 4.0), which ensures credit by citation.
+For Open Access publications, DTU suggests that you use a Creative Commons license, for instance CC-BY (CC Attribution 4.0), which ensures credit by citation.
 If you are considering taking out a patent, make sure you take this into consideration before submitting your manuscript and do remember to be open and upfront when it comes to adapting e.g. conference papers into journal articles.
 This way, you will avoid accusations of self-plagiarism and/or double publication.

-Learn more about Copyright and Creative Commons
+Learn more about Copyright and Creative Commons.

 Familiarise yourself with external requirements and regulations that are important for your data.